-The school has a training plan for all staff to improve the teaching and learning of all children including those with special educational needs and disability.
+The school has a training plan for all staff to improve the teaching and learning of children including those with special educational needs and disability.
+Recently teachers and teaching assistants have received training on issues such as ADHD, speech and language, autism and dyslexia.

 Individual teachers and support staff also attend training courses, which may be run by outside agencies, which are relevant to the needs of specific children in their class.